A Norwegian avalanche expert wrote a book on minimising the risk without spoiling the fun.

 “These warnings cover a large region, so they are general warnings.
 You will have to make your own assessments.”

 For those going into the mountains, Nordahl has three local hikes to recommend:

 A popular hike all year round.
 You start out in a big parking lot, so finding parking is easy.
 The hike takes you over marshland and a forest before entering mountain terrain with a fantastic view in all direction.
 It’s to the south, meaning there’s also great light.

 Et bilde publisert av Zoe Strimbeck Bazilchuk (@zoesaurb)

 This is a classic Lyngen hike, and one of the better summits there.
 You get a long day in safe terrain, but with short sections of slightly riskier terrain.
 You’re hiking through a valley and up a long, long hill towards an elevation of 8–900 meters above sea level.
-It is in the middle of the Lyngen alps with a great view.
+It is in the middle of Lyngsalpene mountain range with a great view.
 You’ll find a few steep parts here that require an assessment of the snow conditions.

 Et bilde publisert av Juuso Mattila (@juupetma)

 This is a slightly challenging mountain, popular among summit tourists, right outside Lyngshøyda.
 There have been avalanches here, so you need to observe your surroundings closely.
 It’s a great mountain, and if the conditions are right you can ride down steep hill right from the summit.
 You do need to be somewhat knowledgeable to pick this hike.

 There is much to enjoy among the peaks, valleys and plateaus, but the beauty and serenity can quickly turn dangerous.
 Make sure your training, your knowledge of the area, and your equipment, are all equally well suited for the trip.